To view or more or less information, use the slider above.

 If you want a complete view of my projects, look at Observatory.
 It organizes 300+ projects from a variety of perspectives.

-Some things I've worked on at Spotify:
+Other things I've worked on at Spotify:

-There is quite a bit of building things purely to see how users will react (in in-person user tests and A/B tests).
+We often built purely to see how users will react (in in-person user tests and A/B tests).
 I've learned much about the value and costs of gathering information before you commit to something.

 The Shop site served coupons from various PayPal partners to hundreds of thousands of people per day.
 The front end was a single-page app built in AngularJS.
 The back end was a cluster of NodeJS servers that talked to PayPal services to manage the coupon and user information.